Data-Driven Denoising of Stationary Accelerometer Signals: Proposed Approach

 \subsection{Bi-directional one-layer GRU}

-The third model is also arranged in a bi-directional form (Figure~\ref{f:biRNN}), but utilizes a different gating mechanism called gated recurrent unit (GRU), which merges both input and forget gates into a single update gate \cite{cho2014properties}.
+The third model is also arranged in a bi-directional form, but utilizes a different gating mechanism called gated recurrent unit (GRU), which merges both input and forget gates into a single update gate \cite{cho2014properties}.
 Using only two-gates, it requires shorter training epochs, less computational efforts and is thus more robust to the vanishing gradient problem.
-Using a sigmoid function, the gates regulate the trade-off between previous hidden states and new input information.
-Zero output means closed gate, such that historical data cannot pass beyond, and only the new input is emphasized, as presented in Figure~\ref{f:gru}.
+Using a sigmoid function, the gates regulate the trade-off between previous hidden states and new input information, as zero output means closed gate, such that historical data cannot pass beyond, and only the new input is emphasized.
 The reset gate $\textbf{\textit{r}}_t$ controls the dominance of past states with respect to new input, and the update gate $\textbf{\textit{z}}_t$ specifies how much memory will pass to the next hidden state.
+Since both hidden states are symmetrically opposite, only the chronological direction is formulated to simplify notation